| |

 British agriculture to be fully profitable in war

-time; in time of peace, only government
+time.
+In time of peace, only government

 intervention can sustain it in its familiar